Last Updated on

 More of the best Southern California beaches for families in Malibu:

-Best Beaches in Southern California- Los Angeles
+Best Beaches in Southern California- Los Angeles County

 Just off the boardwalk is the famous Muscle Beach where historic movie stars went to train.
-These days you can find buff men and women crossing the rings and climbing the ropes and kids are welcome to test their skills as well.
+These days you can find muscular men and women crossing the rings and climbing the ropes and kids are welcome to test their skills as well.
 Swing on the giant swings and walk on the balancing boards but don’t miss the slack lines to the south where you can test your ability to walk a flat tightrope.

 Along the miles of beach are paid parking lots which offer plenty of spots.
-Famous restaurants such as the Original Hot Dog on a Stick will be enticing to teens, and carnival food and rides, including a large roller coaster, make Paradise Pier an attractive place to spend the day.
+Famous restaurants such as the original Hot Dog on a Stick will be enticing to teens, and carnival food and rides, including a large roller coaster, make Paradise Pier an attractive place to spend the day.

 More of the best Southern California beaches for families in Los Angeles: